3 Reasons Why 98.6 Is Not The Normal Body Temperature Today

 More Comfortable Lives

 It is much easier today than it was 100 years ago to keep our homes’ temperature at a comfortable level.
 Heating and air conditioning are standard today.
 A more constant air temperature means we work less to keep our bodies at a comfortable temperature.
-This leads to a reduced temperature.
+This leads to a reduced temperature than normal body temperature.